ssukigara/PrimeFacesWithMyBatis/README.md

 PrimeFacesWithMyBatis
 =====================

-Sample code using PrimeFaces with MyBatis

-# Sample for JSF/PrimeFaces using MyBatis with MySQL
+Sample for JSF/PrimeFaces using MyBatis with MySQL

 ## OverView